 Ulcers are openings inside the gut that causes bloody stool (at least 15 episodes a day); this is the usual diagnosis of ulcerative colitis.
 The suffix, “-itis” means that there is the presence of inflammation.
-Therefore, with ulcerative colitis, there is an open source of bleeding inside the colon that also causes inflammation.
+Therefore, with ulcerative colitis, there is an open-source of bleeding inside the colon that also causes inflammation.

 Colitis, on the other hand, is not about granulomas but scar formations with an inflamed colon.
 Due to the edema in the colon, there is a loss of colon absorption and elasticity.

-Causes of Inflammatory Bowel Disease
+Inflammatory Bowel Disease Causes